Motorcycles, Travel & Adventure

 Full Length Travel Features - This type of story offers a good opportunity for prospective contributors.
 They MUST feature spectacular photography, color preferably, and may be used as a cover story, if of acceptable quality. (please query before submitting)

 Don’t write a blow-by-blow diary filled with minute, personal details.
 Structure your story with an opening that makes the reader want to read more.
 Include hotels or campgrounds in the area, key attractions and how to get to them, interesting places to eat, and special regional events, if applicable.
 Make sure that all information is current.
 A route sheet or GPS file, with a loop of the area, would be a good feature.
 Photo suggestions include scenic shots with and without rider(s) and action shots.
 A mini tripod is always a good accessory to include in your tankbag on such trips.

 PAYMENT AND RIGHTS

-Payment for all articles is a month after publication, and varies from $75 and upward.
+Payment for all articles is a month after publication, and varies.
 Backroads buys first-time North American publication rights.
 Please do not send us an article that has been simultaneously submitted to another publication!
 We reserve the right to edit any material we accept.

 We hope these guidelines will be of help to you and we look forward to reading your submissions.